Jawbreaker (band): Lyrics and legacy

-Jawbreaker had a sizable impact on the second wave of emo, with bands such as the Get Up Kids, Braid, and Texas Is the Reason citing the band as an influence or a personal favorite.
-Numerous other bands and artists have cited Jawbreaker as an influence, including Rise Against, Dashboard Confessional, Title Fight, Eve 6, Drug Church, and Matt Skiba of Alkaline Trio.
+Jawbreaker had a sizable impact on the second wave of emo, with bands such as Saves the Day, the Get Up Kids, Braid, and Texas Is the Reason citing the band as an influence or a personal favorite.
+Numerous other bands and artists have cited Jawbreaker as an influence, including Explosions in the Sky, Rise Against, Dashboard Confessional, Title Fight, Eve 6, Joyce Manor, Drug Church, and Matt Skiba of Alkaline Trio.

 Public interest in Jawbreaker increased in the years following their breakup, due in part to chart-toppings acts such as Fall Out Boy and My Chemical Romance publicly citing Jawbreaker as an influence.
 In 2003 Dying Wish Records released the tribute album Bad Scene, Everyone's Fault: Jawbreaker Tribute, featuring 18 acts including Fall Out Boy, Bayside, Face to Face, and Sparta performing cover versions of Jawbreaker songs.
 Jawbreaker is featured in the 2017 documentary Turn It Around: The Story of East Bay Punk.

+The staff of Consequence ranked the band at number 3 on their list of "The 100 Best Pop Punk Bands" in 2019.